yegor256/blog/_drafts/_junit.md

     [immutable objects]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %})
     to make them testable with a single `assert`.

-The biggest achievement we get if this principle is applied to our tests is that they become declarative and object-oriented, instead of being algorithmic, imperative, and procedural.
+The biggest benefit we get when this principle is applied to our tests is that they become declarative and object-oriented, instead of being algorithmic, imperative, and procedural.